-walking The Camino Frances to Santiago de Compostela in Galicia, Spain.
+walking The Camino Frances to Santiago de Compostela

 The route runs from Saint Jean Pied de Port in France and over the Pyrenees into Spain and then onwards to Santiago de Compostela covering 800km.

-Where do I start walking The Camino Frances ?
+Where does the Camino Frances start ?

 The French Way Camino traditionally starts in Saint Jean Pied de Port.
 It differs from the Camino del Norte which has tougher sections and is quieter, especially if you like the camaraderie of being around lots of Pilgrims.

 The Camino Frances Terrain